sysadmin-info/sysadmin.info.pl/content/en/blog/getting-started-with-esp32.md

    - Connect the USB cable to the ESP32.
    - Connect the other end of the cable to a USB port on your computer.
 4. Checking the connection:
-   - On Windows, check the Device Manager.
-   - On macOS, use the command "ls /dev/cu.*" in the terminal.
    - On Linux, use the command "ls /dev/tty*" in the terminal.
 You should see a new serial device.
 5. Software: For programming ESP32, you can use Arduino IDE or the ESP-IDF platform.